 Melaka’s Musical Trishaws

-Unlike trishaws and rickshaws of other cities, the trishaws here in Melaka are heavily decorated.
+Unlike trishaws and rickshaws of other cities in South East Asia, which are primarily there for people and goods transport, the trishaws here in Melaka are heavily decorated.
+The trishaws of Melaka are a tourist attraction in themselves.
 The Disney “Frozen” franchise features heavily at the moment, but there are also some spectacularly different ones.

 Loud pounding music also features.
 It’s a little surreal and seems both to be completely out of place and absolutely at home.

 They’re amusing to watch (at 40 RM an hour we’re just watching) and even more so when a group of folks rents them together and there’s a trishaw conga going on, with competing music.

 You can find Melaka’s musical trishaws throughout the city, although they’ll mainly be around the tourist spots.